On this page:

 Disk I/O Requirements

-A critical factor in a machine's ability to support the performance requirements of a Controller is the machine's disk I/O performance.
+A critical factor in a machine's ability to support the performance requirements of a Controller in a production environment is the machine's disk I/O performance.

 There are two requirements related to I/O latency: